-2. No dispensing of PAXLOVID (any setting) in the 12 days prior to first eligible comparator drug dispensing.
+2. No dispensing of PAXLOVID (any setting) between 12 days prior to first eligible comparator drug dispensing and the end of the exposure window.

-The 4-day pre-ECD window for remdesivir was chosen because of the 3-day recommended treatment course and one day to achieve 5x the clearance half-life (FDA 2022b).
+The 9-day pre-ECD window for remdesivir was chosen because of the 3-day recommended treatment course and 1 day to achieve 5x the clearance half-life (FDA 2022b).
 The 60-day pre-ECD window for bebtelovimab was chosen because of the 60-day requirement to achieve 5x the clearance half-life (FDA 2022c).